codemarc/QlikSense_Extension_EndlessCells/README.md

 # QlikSense_Extension_EndlessCells
-Qlik Sense extension - table in which every cell can be calculation
+Table in which every cell can be calculation